zjwsite/zjwsite.github.io/_pages/about.md

   B. Eng. from Sep.
 2020 to Now.

-  Major in Artificial Intelligence, *Turing Elite Class*
+  Major in Artificial Intelligence, *Experimental Class*

   **GPA:3.8/4.0**